fondac/lunchpail/entrees/kare-kare.md

 1. Place oxtail, broth, garlic, salt, and pepper in an Instant Pot.
 Cook on high pressure for 50 minutes and allow for natural release.
 2. Skim the fat from the top and discard.
 Set oxtails aside and reserve cooking liquid. // Aug 4 start here
 3. Place ground rice/rice flour in a large pot or Dutch oven.
 Cook over medium heat, stirring often, until light golden and nutty-aromatic, about 2 minutes.
 4. Transfer to a small bowl.
-Add annatto powder and 1.5 cups of the beef stock, and stir until smooth.
+Add annatto powder and 1.5 cups of the beef stock (make sure stock is warm first).
+Stir until smooth.

 Make the kare-kare:
 1. Heat avocado oil in the same pot over medium heat until shimmering.
 Add the onion, and sauté until soft and fragrant, about 10 minutes.
 Add the garlic and cook until fragrant, about 1 minute.